-1. Fire the pre_execute event.

-- 2. Fire the pre_run_cell event unless silent is True. - 3.
-Execute the code field, see below for details. - 4.
+- 1. Fire the pre_execute event. - 2.
+Fire the pre_run_cell event unless silent is True. - 3.
+Execute run_cell method to preprocess code, compile and run it, see below for details. - 4.
 If execution succeeds, expressions in user_expressions are computed.
 This ensures that any error in the expressions don't affect the main code execution. - 5.
 Fire the post_execute event. - 6.
 Fire the post_run_cell event unless silent is True.